Gabrielle d'Estrées: Representation in art

 Gabrielle is the subject of the painting Gabrielle d'Estrées et une de ses sœurs by Francois Clouet, which is held in the Louvre Museum in Paris.
-In the painting, Gabrielle sits unclothed in a bathtub in which is covered in cloth, holding what is presumed to be Henry's coronation ring given to her before their wedding and her death, whilst her sister Julienne-Hippolyte-Joséphine, Duchess of Villars, also sits unclothed beside her and pinches Gabrielle’s right nipple.
+In the painting, Gabrielle sits unclothed in a bathtub which is covered in cloth, holding what is presumed to be Henry's coronation ring given to her before their wedding and her death, whilst her sister Julienne-Hippolyte-Joséphine, Duchess of Villars, also sits unclothed beside her and pinches Gabrielle’s right nipple.
 Henry gave Gabrielle the ring as a token of his love shortly before she died.

-A very similar painting with the same characters in different positions is in the Palace of Fontainebleau, and yet a third one without her sister in the Musée Condé in the Château de Chantilly.
+A very similar painting with the same characters in different positions is in the Palace of Fontainebleau, a third is in the Uffizi in Florence and yet a forth one without her sister in the Musée Condé in the Château de Chantilly.

 J. M. W. Turner painted a watercolour of "Fair Gabrielle" at Bougival.